| Case

 core web site.
 Additional sites have also been launched, targeting

+specific market segments relevant to the company’s products.
 The company has also refined its sales tracking tool, to look more

 closely at visitors to the web sites.
 More detail was needed about